dmytrovoytko/stock-market-data-engineering/README.md

 ### 🏬 BigQuery tables

-Currently ELT creates 3 tables:
+Currently this ELT workflow creates 3 tables:
-- tickers_info with information about S&P500 companies (scraped from Wikipedia) including ticker symbols and company sectors
+- tickers_info with information about S&P500 companies (scraped from Wikipedia), including ticker symbols and company sectors
 - tickers_prices with open, low, high, close, volume for tickers by days, collected via yfinance package from Yahoo Finance
 - tickers_data with enriched stocks data like calculated tecnical indicators (MA, MACD, RSI) and Sectors